Learning Disabilities Nursing, BSc Hons

 What sort of careers do graduates pursue?

-Successful completion of this course will equip you to work as a Registered Nurse Learning Disabilities in various setting, such as community nursing, inpatient services, specialist liaison roles, and within generic mental health services or child health services.
+Successful completion of this programme will equip you to work as a Registered Nurse Learning Disabilities in various settings, such as community nursing, inpatient services, specialist liaison roles, and within generic mental health services or child health services.

 This course helps you develop a wide range of transferable skills to boost your career development and progression in nursing.